codingo/cracknet/README.md

 ### Spoilers

-The comments at the header of the Program.cs class include intended solution paths and flag.
+The comments at the header of the Program.cs class include intended solution paths and  the current flag.
 If you wish to solve without sploilers then first compile without reviewing code comments.